mark-hahn/basecamp/README.md

 ## Usage

-The basecamp wrapper module interface follows the Basecamp api [documentation](https://github.com/37signals/bcx-api) closely.
+The Basecamp wrapper module interface follows the Basecamp api [documentation](https://github.com/37signals/bcx-api) closely.
 Refer to the api document for help understanding the commands.
 The wrapper module command constants follow the documentation headings (see the `project.req` method below).

-Three classes are available.
+*Three classes are available...*

 ### Client Class

-    client = new basecamp.Client(client_id, client_secret, redirect_uri, userAgent);
+    client = new Basecamp.Client(client_id, client_secret, redirect_uri, userAgent);

 Client represents your client application.